 The International Coffee Hour is a meeting spot for International and German students.
 Everybody is welcome!
 The get-together takes place during semesters on Friday afternoon, 2-4 p.m.
 Coffee, tea and cookies for free!
 Meeting place: Clubhaus, Wilhelmstr.
 30, upstairs.

-Learning Assistance (“Lernberatung”)
+Studying Strategies and Learning Assistance (“Lernberatung”)